There’s no better moment than the ‘lightbulb moment’.

 After that comes the middle and most important stage: The ideation stage.
 After all, without being able to come up with solutions, the problems can’t be fixed.
 It’s during the ideation stage that the aforementioned ideation techniques will be used, most likely in a group setting so many diverse ideas are brought to the fore.

-Once enough plausible ideas have been thought of, it’s then time to move onto the prototyping stage.
+Once enough plausible ideas have been thought of, it’s then time to move onto the prototyping stage or idea management.
 This is when you start acting on your ideas, and create rough drafts of your solution.
 For instance, this could be a storyboard for how a new product feature works, or even a quick in-app mockup.
 (This is how many of Process Street‘s own features, such as Approvals, started life.)

 Last but by no means least is the testing phase.
 You test (didn’t see that one coming, right?) your prototype to see what works and what doesn’t, and even offer feedback to the users you originally got in contact with to get their thoughts and opinions on the matter.
 If everything works, gets a positive reaction, and seems like a go-er, then good news — you’ve found a solid solution to the initial problem!
 But if there’s a hiccup along the way, then you’ll need to return to the drawing board and to a previous step in the iterative process to try again.